bambuser/bambuser-livevideoshoppingplayer-sdk-ios/Readmes/Events.md

 * `hideCart`- Emitted when the cart should be hidden.
 * `hideChatOverlay`- Emitted when the chat overlay should be hidden.
 * `hideProductList`- Emitted when a product list should be hidden.
+* `openExternalUrl`- Emitted when user taps a link.
 * `playerDidBecomeReady`- Emitted when the player becomes ready for interaction.
 * `playerDidClose`- Emitted when the player closes and will be deallocated.
 * `playerDidLoad`- Emitted when the player completes loading the show.